 How to Choose the Best Kauai Luau

 Similarly, when traveling with a group or family, it can be difficult to make everyone happy.
 When choosing a Kauai luau, consider each family member.

 However, think about what you’d prefer during the luau.
 Would you want to attend a large luau?
 Would you prefer kid-friendly performances and dances?

 These are only some of the things to consider when deciding which Luau to attend.

 Finding a Luau in Poipu, Kauai

 Poipu beach is located on the southern area of Kauai.
 It was also named as America’s Best Beach by the Travel Channel.

 The beach is perfect for all types of activities including swimming, snorkeling, boogie-boarding and surfing.
 And it’s home to some of the best luaus in Kauai!

 The luau is perfect for experiencing and learning about Hawaii’s culture.

-Vibrant song and dances tell stories of Hawaii’s rich history and voyages through the South Pacific.
+Vibrant songs and dances tell stories of Hawaii’s rich history and voyages through the South Pacific.
 Cultural activities are interactive and the feast features Hawaii’s local delicacies.

 Grand Hyatt Kauai’s Luau includes a traditional Lei greeting, an open bar, and an all-you-can-eat dinner.

-Auli’i Luau is the Kauai’s only oceanfront Luau.
+Auli’i Luau is Kauai’s only oceanfront Luau.
 In fact, it is also one of the most popular ones among younger crowds.

 Most guests feel the aloha spirit through the celebration and musical performances.
 And the highlight of this luau are the award-winning hula dancers of Urahutia.

 Then, everyone feels the thrill as the pahu drums beat to the pulse of the waves only yards away as the Fire-Knife Dancers take that stage.

 Among the dishes are the fish, poi, and the traditional slow-roasted pig that truly melts in the mouth.
 Also, guests can enjoy delicious cocktails inspired by the Hawaiian spirit.

 Finding a Luau in Lihue, Kauai

 That said, the Plantation Owners Dinner begins with a large feast that brings you to a culinary journey back in time.

 There, you’ll feast on a traditional dinner at Gaylord’s Restaurant at Kilohana’s.
 The feast consists of a four-course meal that highlights the local cuisine of the guests’ choice.